New Military Retiree and VA Disability Pay Increase

 Military retirees who joined the service on or after August 1st, 1986, and opted for the Career Status Bonus (CSB/Redux retirement plan) have any COLA increases reduced by 1% so that they will experience a smaller increase in 2021.
 They will see a monthly increase of only $3 per $1,000 instead of the average $13 increase most will see.

 Military retirees and VA beneficiaries are not the only ones who will enjoy the perks from the COLA raise.
 Civil Service personnel and Social Security recipients will also experience a 1.3% jump in their monthly checks.
 The per month increase for Social Security recipients will mean an extra $18.07 per month for the average beneficiary.

 Disabled Veterans Will Also Receive a Pay Increase

 Disabled veterans will also receive a pay increase.
 The average VA disability check will rise roughly $1.85 per month for those with a 10% VA rating and $19.68 for those with a %100 disability rating from the VA.

 What is a qualifying year?
-A qualifying year is when the National Guard or Reserve member earns at a minimum 50 retirement points.
+A qualifying year is when the National Guard or Reserve member earns at least 50 retirement points.
 Inactive point credit is granted for inactive duty training, reserve membership, equivalent instruction, and correspondence courses.

-The DoD’s Retirement Pay Calculator Page can allow you to get an estimate of your monthly retirement pay at age 60.
+The DoD’s Retirement Pay Calculator Page can give you an estimate of your monthly retirement pay at age 60.